unipi-dii-compressedarith/ppu/src/p8e0/readme.md

 gtkwave tb_p8e0_mul.gtkw
 ```

-For macOs, follow this to enable gtkwave from CLI: https://ughe.github.io/2018/11/06/gtkwave-osx

-(\*) on macOS this may not work, just open gtkwave like a normal application and then File -> Open New Tab -> pick the `.gktw` or `.vcd` file you need.

-run tests?
+- run tests
 ```sh
 pytest p8e0.py -v
 ```

+---

+(\*) on macOS this may not work natively.
+Follow this to enable gtkwave from CLI: https://ughe.github.io/2018/11/06/gtkwave-osx or just open gtkwave like a normal application and then File -> Open New Tab -> pick the `.gktw` or `.vcd` file you need.

+(\*\*) Note about `sv2v`

+In order to overcome the limitation of Icarus Verilog which is unable to parse correctly some idiomatic features of SystemVerilog, such as packages (e.g. `import p8e0_pkg::*;`), I decided to temporarily use this nifty converter, https://github.com/zachjs/sv2v, which embeds the functions inside packages into the main _target_ module, therby allowing for a backward-compatibility with Verilog.
+This means that Icarus has now an easy time understanding the output of the conversion, and ultimately the turnaround time just dropped from minutes (compiling SV with Quartus/Vivado) to 2 seconds with this shortcut.